-Students develop an individualized focus field in consultation with their academic adviser.
-They identify an area of interest (for example: inequality, development, or modern social theory) and create a Plan of Study.
-A Social Studies Plan of Study includes between four and six courses, normally drawn from at least two social science departments and including at least one historical course.
-Students may petition to take social science courses taught in non-social science departments, and a fifth and/or sixth course may be taken at one of Harvard's professional Schools.
-A student who is studying inequality might take two courses in Sociology, one course in Economics, one course in History, and one course at the Harvard Kennedy School.
-A student who is studying development might take two courses in Economics, one course in Anthropology, and one course in History.
-A student of social theory might take one course in Philosophy, two courses in History, and two courses in Government (political theory).
+Students develop an individualized Focus Field in consultation with their academic advisors.
+A Focus Field is a group of four to six classes organized around a particular social phenomenon, a pressing question, or an intellectual concern that a student makes the focus of their academic plan.
+Some examples are "Inequality and US education," "Migration and Transnationalism in Asian America," and "Technology and the Future of Work".
+Focus Fields normally draw from at least two social science departments and include at least one historical course.
+Students may petition to take social science courses taught in non-social science departments, and a fifth and/or sixth course may be taken at one of Harvard's professional schools.
+For example, a student who is studying education and inequality might take two courses in Sociology, one course in Economics, one course in History, and one course at the Harvard Kennedy School.
+A student who is studying state violence in Latin America might take two courses in History, one course in Government, and one course in Anthropology.